johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 It's hard to get people to reach consensus on "what to do" about just about any non-trivial issue - and folks can end up more polarized after deliberating a topic than they were before discussing it.

-How can we prevent that, or at least lessen the chances that we're going to "make it worse" by trying to resolve pressing issues?
+Can we prevent deliberation deadlocks, or at least lessen the chances that we're going to "make it worse" by trying to resolve contentious issues?

-That's the question that I'm trying to answer with Trules...
-Can tools help our deliberations bear fruit?
+I think we can, and that's why I'm building Trules...

 I've collaborated on countless decisions, and I've help facilitate many groups that couldn't reach consensus without outside help...